Retro-Devils/WickedOS/README.md

 Install open_gapps-arm-10.0-pico-xxxxxxxx.zip from your selected storage

-Wipe -> Factory reset!Boot out of recovery.
+Wipe -> Factory reset!

+Boot out of recovery.

 See Konstakangs site for more about play store .